 - avoid alcohol and coffee before sleeping

 Exercising with fibromyalgia may be difficult at first, but building up gradually and persisting can be beneficial.
 As muscle strength builds over time, pain and discomfort should decrease.
 Make sure to speak with a doctor before starting an exercise regimen.
-A physical therapist can help set up a suitable program.
+An exercise therapist can help set up a suitable program.

 Massage is a well-known treatment for sore muscles and joints.
 It involves the gentle manipulation of the body to increase the range of motion, reduce stress, promote relaxation, and relieve pain.
 Click here to learn about five popular massage techniques for fibromyalgia pain relief.

 If you are or someone you know is suffering from fibromyalgia, visit Arapahoe Chiropractic & Acupuncture Center to find out how we can help.